🌐

 What is the small-world phenomenon?

 The small-world property means most node pairs are connected by a surprisingly short path (low average path length) while most nodes cluster locally (high clustering coefficient).
-The Watts-Strogatz model generates small-world networks by randomly rewiring a small fraction of a regular lattice's edges.
+The Watts-Strogatz model generates small-world networks by randomly rewiring a small fraction of a regular lattice's edges — you can watch the average path length collapse while clustering stays high.

 How does disease spread on a network?